 - It only analyses a small part of an economy while a bigger part is left untouched.

-- It is helpful in determining the balance of payments along with the causes of deficit and surplus of it.
+- It helps determine the balance of payments along with the causes of deficit and surplus of it.

-- It makes the decision regarding economic and fiscal policies and solves the issues of public finance.
+- It helps in deciding the economic and fiscal policies and solves the issues of public finance.

 - Its analysis says that the aggregates are homogeneous, but it is not so because sometimes they are heterogeneous.